15 Months Old Baby Food Chart

 5. Fibre

 Bowel movement and proper digestion are how your children can truly get the benefits that all the nutrients provide.
-Including fibre in the diet not only ensures this but also keeps the rest of the body functioning optimally.
+Including fibre in the diet ensures this and keeps the rest of the body functioning optimally.

 6. Carbohydrates